 The Acorns app uses bank-level 256-bit security to protect your data and money.
 While the service isn’t hack-proof, other reputable investing apps use similar security metrics.

-Investing with Acorns can be worth it if you use the spending round-ups, Found Money shopping partners, and you like the premade portfolios.
+Using Acorns to invest can be worth it if you use the spending round-ups, take advantage of Earn shopping partners, and appreciate the premade expertly-picked portfolios.

-Investing in stock and bond index funds gives you a diversified portfolio that can be less volatile than making your own portfolio.
+Investing in stock and bond index funds gives you a diversified Acorns portfolio that can be less volatile than making your own portfolio.
 However, no investment is risk-free.

-While the account fees are small, they might not be worth it if you only plan on funding your account with regular bank transfers or you don’t want to schedule recurring transactions.
+While the account fees are small, they might not be worth it if you only plan on funding your account with regular bank transfers or if you don’t want to schedule recurring transactions.

 Other micro-investing platforms have similar investing options and may charge lower fees for small account balances.